civio/quiencobralaobra/README.md

     $ bundle install

-In OS X, if using Postgres.app as the database the 'pg' gem will throw an error.
-Install it [manually](http://edgar.tumblr.com/post/113599678239/install-pg-gem-in-mac-os-x-with-postgresapp) specifying the path to Postgres.app.
+In OS X, if using Postgres.app as the database, the 'pg' gem may throw an error.
+If so, install it [manually](http://edgar.tumblr.com/post/113599678239/install-pg-gem-in-mac-os-x-with-postgresapp) specifying the path to Postgres.app.

 Create the database: